throwaway96/dejavuln-autoroot/README.md

    formatted with FAT32 or NTFS and only have one partition.)
 3. Plug the USB drive into your TV.
 (Make sure it's the only USB drive connected.)
-4. Open the USB drive in the Music app and browse to `lol$(sh$IFS$(find$IFS/tmp`.
+4. Open the USB drive in the Music (or Media Player) app and browse to `lol$(sh$IFS$(find$IFS/tmp`.
 5. Try to play the MP3 file (`usb$IFS-maxdepth${IFS}3$IFS-name${IFS}autoroot.sh)).mp3`).
 You should